+We don’t tend to connect beetles and museums.
 We tend to think of museums as homes for great art, sculptures, and displays of historical significance.
 Some show items related to the natural world, like the Natural History Museum in New York.
 But Chicago’s Field Museum is in a league of its own, with more than 40 million objects and specimens.

 The Field Museum is home to six special collections: amphibians and reptiles; mammals; birds; insects, arachnids and myriapods; invertebrates; and fishes.
 In total, staff tend to almost 20 million species from around the globe.